5 Ways to Measure Physician Liaison Impact

 4. Improvements in Contribution Margin

-The contribution margin is the net revenue tied to a procedure once direct costs are subtracted.
-The contribution margin can be impacted by several things outside of a liaison’s scope of work, including payor mix and operational costs.
-That said, service line liaisons are often relied on to positively impact these areas.
-This is done by specifically promoting high-value procedures, focusing on referral partners with a targeted payor mix profile, and engaging providers in initiatives to drive quality and cost improvements.
+The contribution margin represents the net revenue from a procedure after subtracting direct costs.
+Several factors, including payor mix and operational costs, can influence the contribution margin beyond a liaison’s scope of work.
+However, organizations rely on service line liaisons to make a positive impact in these areas.
+They achieve this by promoting high-value procedures, targeting referral partners with a specific payor mix profile, and engaging providers in initiatives that improve quality and reduce costs.

 5. Increased Commitment